Huangshan Mountain or Yellow Mountain — Magnificent Cultural Landscape

 When a group of people was trying very hard to find suitable stones to build a bridge for their village, an immortal showed up and used his magic to transport many stones for them.

-After they collected enough for the bridge, the immortal flew the extra rock to a peak of the Huangshan Mountain.
+After they collected enough for the bridge, the immortal flew the extra rock to Bright Summit Peak.

-Flying Stone or Feilai Shi, Photo from Official Site of Huangshan.
+Flying Stone or Feilai Shi on Bright Summit Peak, Photo from Official Site of Huangshan.

-Other Special-shaped Rocks, Photos from Official Site of Huangshan.
+Other Special-shaped Rocks, Photos from Huangshan Official Site.

 Boys Kowtowing to the Guanyin Buddha (or Tongzi Bai Guanyin), Photo by Yao Yuqing.